-UCLA has received an additional $46 million gift from longtime supporter and legendary entertainment visionary David Geffen, a reinvestment that brings the amount of the David Geffen Medical Scholarship Fund to $146 million.
-The latest gift will enable 120 more students at the David Geffen School of Medicine at UCLA to benefit from the fund, bringing the total number of students expected to receive awards to 414 over a 10-year period.
+The latest gift will enable 120 more students at the David Geffen School of Medicine at UCLA to benefit from the scholarships, bringing the total number of students expected to receive awards to 414 over a 10-year period.

-"The Geffen Scholars program is life-altering for our students and their future patients," said Dr. Kelsey Martin, dean of the Geffen School of Medicine.
-"Mr. Geffen's generosity has remarkable ripple effects."
+“The Geffen Scholars program is life-altering for our students and their future patients,” said Dr. Kelsey C. Martin, dean of the David Geffen School of Medicine at UCLA and Gerald S. Levey, M.D., Endowed Chair.
+“Mr. Geffen’s generosity has remarkable ripple effects.”